The Importance of Self Care in a Healthy Happy Life.

 Stay centered and productive in your job.

-You're not helping anyone by wearing yourself out.
-Self care isn't giving up on your responsibilities it's making sure you're in a good enough place to continue to fulfill them.
+You are not helping anyone by wearing yourself out.
+Self care is not giving up on your responsibilities, it is making sure you are in a good enough place to continue to fulfill them.

 9. Creating Self Care as a Habit Rather Than an Obligation.

-It's not hard to see why self-care is a good idea, but actually incorporating it as a regular part of your life?
-That's where most people get stuck.
+It is not hard to see why self-care is a good idea, but actually, incorporating it as a regular part of your life is.
+That is where most people get stuck.

 All too often, self care gets added to a never ending list of things to do.
 Something you should do, but which feels like a chore instead of something that brings you joy.
 This type of attitude undermines the whole point of self care, which is to fill up, not empty out, your energy.